Editorial Business Insights

 I also hopped on social media.
 I created a Twitter account and made a Facebook page for my business.
 I already had a LinkedIn profile for my social work job, so I updated it to reflect my editorial endeavors.
 Several months later, I created an Instagram account.
 Here are some details on each one:

 • I know Twitter can be a garbage pit, but it’s been the best social media platform for me.
 I tweet about editing and writing, as well as occasional personal thoughts (dog pics, football, video games).
 I like to tweet fun typos I’ve spotted in manuscripts to show the value that editors can bring, and I share my thoughts on conscious language and representation.
 The #edibuddies community on Twitter is supportive and fun.
 I’ve been contacted by writers and other editors through DMs, and I’ve made the best professional and client connections through Twitter.
-Update, 12/2022: Because of all the turmoil going on with Twitter, I joined Mastodon, though I haven’t left Twitter (yet).
+Update, 2024: Because of all the turmoil with Twitter, I moved to Threads.

 • I’m not too active on my Facebook business page.
 I really only use it to share my blog posts and business news with friends and family.
 It hasn’t been a networking tool for me.